hanseljulio/Trie/README.md

      * This constructor will create an EntryNode containing a letter and isTerminal
  * Functions:
    * getChild(Character data)
-     * This function accepts a character and returns a node from the tree
+     * This function accepts a character and returns a node from the tree with an EntryNode data type
    * addChild(char letter, boolean isTerminal)
      * This function will add a child to the tree
    * isTerminal()